syedhabeeb5830/-zemoso-training/Java/Assignment_1.md

 Image result for stringbuilder class java StringBuilder in Java is a class used to create a mutable, or in other words, a modifiable succession of characters.

+StringBuilder objects are like String objects, except that they can be modified.
+Internally, these objects are treated like variable-length arrays that contain a sequence of characters.
+At any point, the length and content of the sequence can be changed through method invocations.

 ## Nameing Conventions: Java uses CamelCase as a practice for writing names of methods, variables, classes, packages, and constants.

 Camel’s case in java programming consists of compound words or phrases such that each word or abbreviation begins with a capital letter or first word with a lowercase letter, rest all with capital.
 Here in simpler terms, it means if there are two